buildpacks/spec/platform.md

 The platform MUST execute the detection and build phases of the lifecycle on the build image.

+The build image MUST ensure that:

-The build image MUST specify a non-root user with an empty home directory at `$HOME` during the build phase.
+- The image config's `User` field is set to a non-root user with a writable home directory.

-The build image MUST have the stack ID set in the environment variable `PACK_STACK_ID` as well as using the label `io.buildpacks.stack.id`.
+- The image config's `Env` field has the environment variable `PACK_STACK_ID` set to the stack ID.
+- The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.

 The build image MUST initiate the detection phase when the `/lifecycle/detector` executable is invoked.
-Invoking this executable with no flags is equivalent to invoking it with all accepted flags and their default values, as such:
+Invoking this executable with no flags is equivalent to the following invocation including all accepted flags and their default values.

 ```bash
 /lifecycle/detector -buildpacks /buildpacks -order /buildpacks/order.toml -group ./group.toml -plan ./plan.toml